hophamlam/uptime-kuma-fly/README.md

-# Personal Uptime Kuma server
+# Personal Portainer server to watch other Agent

 ## Create a 1Gb volume for uptime-kuma